JensRestemeier/ConvertGigaCadPlus/README.md

 # ConvertGigaCadPlus

 ## About Giga Cad Plus
 [Giga Cad Plus](https://www.c64-wiki.de/wiki/3D-Konstruktion_mit_GIGA-CAD_Plus_auf_dem_C64/C128) is a simple modelling application for the Commodore 64, written by Stefan Vilsmeier.
-It was distributed as a Book with included Diskette by "Markt und Technik Verlag".
+It was distributed as a Book with Diskette by "Markt und Technik Verlag".

-It allows 3D modelling, and rendering into high-res images and short animations.
+It allows 3D modelling, and rendering of objects into "high-res" images or short animations.

-Unfortunately the only way to get a copy these days is on various second hand markets like eBay.
+Unfortunately the only way to get a copy these days is from various second hand markets like eBay.

 ## Model files
 Models are stored in files that begin with "ob."
-They can be extracted from .d64 disk images, or saved into plain directories with an emulator or a SD2IEC sd-card interfaced.
+They can be extracted from .d64 disk images, or saved into plain directories with an emulator or a [SD2IEC](https://www.c64-wiki.com/wiki/SD2IEC) interface.

 ## Converting a model file
 ```console